CurveDocs/curve-docs/docs/cryptoswap-exchange/twocrypto-ng/pools/oracles.md

 The AMM has an internal `tweak_price` function that updates `price_oracle`, `xcp_oracle`, and `last_prices`, and conditionally adjusts `price_scale` based on the new invariant and xcp profit.
 The function includes logic to adjust the `price_scale` if certain conditions are met, such as sufficient profits being made within the pool.
 This mechanism ensures the pool remains balanced.

 The function is called whenever `add_liquidity`, `remove_liquidity_one_coin`, or `_exchange` is called.
 It is not called when removing liquidity in a balanced manner via `remove_liquidity`, as this function does not alter prices.
-However, the xCP oracle is updated nonetheless.
+However, the xcp oracle is updated nonetheless.

 To prevent oracle manipulation, `price_oracle` and `xcp_oracle` are only **updated once per block**.